R-36 (missile): Deployment

 At full deployment, before the fall of the Soviet Union in 1991, 308 R-36M launch silos were operational.
 After the breakup of the USSR, 204 of these were located on the territory of the Russian Federation and 104 on the territory of newly independent Kazakhstan.
 In the next few years Russia reduced the number of R-36M launch silos to 154 to conform with the START I treaty.
 Part of the missiles in Kazakhstan (54 of them) were under the 57th Rocket Division at Zhangiz-Tobe (Solnechnyy), Semipalatinsk Oblast.
 The other R-36 establishment in Kazakhstan was the 38th Rocket Division at Derzhavinsk, Turgay Oblast.
 The dismantling of 104 launchers located in Kazakhstan was completed in September 1996.

 The START II treaty was to eliminate all R-36M missiles but it did not enter into force and the missiles remained on duty.
-Russia has steadily decreased the number of operational R-36Ms and as of March 2013, only 55 (all of the 10 MIRV R-36M2 version) remain.
+Russia has steadily decreased the number of operational R-36Ms and as of March 2013, only 55 (all of the 10 MIRV R-36M2 version) remained.

 US Air Force National Air and Space Intelligence Center estimates that as of June 2017 about 50 R-36M2 launchers were operationally deployed.

 About 40 missiles will have their service lives extended so that they remain in service until about 2020.
 With the retirement of the 20 megaton R-36M2 warheads, the highest yield weapon in service with any nation is the estimated 5 Mt Chinese Dong Feng 5 (DF-5) ICBM (CSS-4) warhead and the Russian UR-100N 5 Mt rocket.